antoniosarosi/dotfiles/README.md

 ## Fonts

-Fonts in Arch Linux are basically a meme, before you run into any problems you can just use the simple aproach of installing these packages:
+Fonts in Arch Linux are basically a meme, before you run into any problems you can just use the simple approach of installing these packages:

 ```bash
 sudo pacman -S ttf-dejavu ttf-liberation noto-fonts